 Problem Solving Description

-Step 1: Transforming the mathematical crane scheduling problem model into a model
+Step 1: Transforming the mathematical crane scheduling problem model into a OPL model solving by CPLEX Scheduler

 Usually in constraint programming (CP) and specially in scheduling programming (SP) we are dealing with mathematical formulation.
 On the other hand, when we want to use IBM ILOG we are facing with different types of programming language referred to LP, MP, CP or CLP in Scheduler.
 In this case we should transform our mathematical model to an optimization concept and then convert it to syntax and codes where defined for the specific environment of optimization as the "optimization programming language".
 Regarding to this brief introduction, we proposed the mathematical model of crane scheduling problem for unloading containers from ships to port as follows:

 We can assume each crane has its own task window which can do its assigned particular job (See Fig. 6).
 Each adjacent crane task window could have disjunctive (non-overlapping) or overlapping.
-In the case of overlapping windows, we can define a variable R as in (31) which indicates ratio of overlapping tasks to all tasks (width of overlapped columns).
+In the case of overlapping windows, we can define a variable Ri,j as in (31) which indicates ratio of overlapping tasks between QCi and QCj to all tasks of QCi (width of overlapped columns).